Praneet-Srivastav/IdentityInterviewExercise/README.md

 mvn clean test
 ```

-The test runner is configured to execute all scenarios in the feature files.
+The test runner is configured to execute all scenarios tag as @done in the feature files.
 Test reports will be generated in the `target` directory.

 ## Feature Description
 The framework validates car details by: